neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

     Overview of the brainstem

-2.2.2 The Spinal Cord
+1.2.2 The Spinal Cord
 ======================

-The spinal cord begins at the base of the medulla and passes through a large opening at the bottom of the skull.
+The spinal cord begins at the base of the medulla and passes through a large opening(foramen magnum) at the bottom of the skull.
 Supported by the vertebrae, it serves as a communication highway between the brain and the rest of the body.
 This long, tubular structure transmits sensory information from the body to the brain and sends motor commands from the brain to the body.
 Additionally, it is responsible for reflex actions, which are quick and involuntary responses to stimuli.

 .. todo:: The number of vertebrae is wrong, we have to update the image.